 Rankine knots

-The words "sound pressure at sea level" are incorrect and misleading.
+The words "sound pressure at sea level" are incorrect and misleading in

 Google is not correct (look at the following link)